 Cofounder and CEO

-Voltair specializes in deploying autonomous drones designed for inspecting power grids and detecting wildfire hazards.
-Their main product offerings include self-charging drones that recharge on transmission lines.
-Key features of these drones include:
+Voltair specializes in autonomous drone technology designed for inspecting power grids and detecting wildfire hazards.
+Their main product offerings include self-charging drones that operate on transmission lines, equipped with advanced AI capabilities for analyzing thermal and visual data.
+Key features of Voltair's drones include:

 Joined Y Combinator in 2025; Won top prize in UW Environmental Innovation Challenge 2025; Won top prize in UW Startup Competition 2025; Recognized by Engineering Department at University of Washington; Pre-positioned drones for emergency deployments during MEDs; Self-charging drones under development for 2026 launch